ahoff314/Linux-Server-Configuration/README.md

 Restart Apache with the following command to apply the changes:

 `sudo service apache2 restart`

+Note: If this does not work, `cd /var/www/FlaskApp` then `ls`.
+Make sure there is only one conf file.
+If there are two, delete the one you are not using.

 You may see a message similar to the following: